tipsumie/managing/README.md

 #### Create a product

-select form-data and fill in key-value.
+Select form-data and fill in key-value.

 ```bash
 {